top of page

 What about timing

-The CIA said President Xi Jinping has set 2027 as a deadline for the Chinese military to be ready to carry out a Taiwan invasion
+The CIA said President Xi Jinping has set 2027 as a deadline for the Chinese military to be ready to carry out a Taiwan invasion.

 A US Air Force General predicts a war with China by 2025.

-The reality is that nobody knows for sure other than the protagonists.
-However, we know it will start with a military exercise for obvious reasons : US Army satellites track unusual PLA troops mouvements so a justification must be provided.
+We believe a campaign across the Taiwan Strait could start with a major military exercise : US Army satellites track unusual PLA troops movements so a justification must be provided.

 Just like these: